 This grab-and-go cafe, located in the Center for Communication and Business, features Simply-to-Go items, salads, sushi, and beverages for a quick snack or meal before class.

 Drescher Cafe

 Situated in the Villa Graziadio Executive Center, the Drescher Cafe is a full-service cafe offering a unique menu.
-Students may enjoy an udon noodle bar, an Asian stir fry station, hot entrees, a pizza station, and a grill serving favorite American foods.
+Students may enjoy multiple hot entree stations and a grill serving favorite American foods.

 HAWC Cafe